rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/single-node-docker/_index.md

 ### Option C: Bring Your Own Certificate, Signed by a Recognized CA

-In production environments where you're exposing an app publicly, use a certificate signed by a recognized CA so that your user base doesn't encounter security warnings.
+In production environments where you're exposing an app publicly, you would use a certificate signed by a recognized CA so that your user base doesn't encounter security warnings.

+The Docker install is not recommended for production. these instructions are provided for testing and development purposes.

 > **Prerequisites:**
 >